hortonworks-gallery/ambari-vnc-service/README.md

     - Program
     - New

-  - Then create an external config based on which option you are using:
+  - Then configure the external config based on which option you are using:

   - Option 1: For trucking demo tutorial
     - Name: `Run storm locally`